Bill Montgomery (Arizona attorney)

-William Gerard Montgomery (born March 2, 1967) is an American attorney who has served as a justice of the Arizona Supreme Court since September 2019.
-He previously served as the County Attorney for Maricopa County, Arizona from 2010 to 2019.
+William Gerard Montgomery (born March 2, 1967) is an American attorney who has been a justice of the Arizona Supreme Court since September 2019.
+He previously was the County Attorney for Maricopa County, Arizona, from 2010 to 2019.

-Early life
+Early life and education

 Montgomery is a West Point graduate and a Gulf War veteran.
-He graduated Magna Cum Laude and was awarded the Order of the Coif from the Sandra Day O'Connor College of Law in 2001.
+Commissioned as a second lieutenant, he served six and a half years of active duty in the United States Army, including as a tank commander in the first Gulf War in Iraq, ending his service as a captain.

 Career

 During Montgomery's tenure, the county attorney's office gained national recognition for its Restitution Specialist and Sex Assault Backlog programs.

-While serving as the County Attorney, Montgomery called for formal written protocols to address use of force incidents and served as the Arizona State Director for the National District Attorneys Association.
+While County Attorney, Montgomery called for written protocols to address use of force incidents and served as the Arizona State Director for the National District Attorneys Association.

 In August 2019, attorneys for Jodi Arias filed an ethics complaint against Montgomery, claiming he covered up misconduct and harassment by the lead prosecutor on the case.
 The complaint was later dismissed following a nearly 14-month screening process by the State Bar that found no evidence of any misconduct by Montgomery.